-Our employees and agents interact with government officials on our behalf, including as necessary to obtain licenses and other regulatory approvals necessary to operate our business, import or export equipment and resolve tax disputes.
-These interactions create a risk of violation of the FCPA or other similar laws.
+Our employees and agents interact with government officials on our behalf, including as necessary to obtain licenses and other regulatory approvals necessary to operate our business, import or export equipment, employ expatriates and resolve tax disputes.
+We also have a number of contracts with foreign governments or entities owned or controlled by foreign governments.
+These interactions and contracts create a risk of violation of the FCPA or other similar laws.